systemheld/networkShareMounter/README.md

 defaults write <your defaultsdomain> networkShares -array "smb://filer.your.domain/share" "smb://filer2.your.domain/home/Another Share/foobar" "smb://home.your.domain/%USERNAME%"
 ```

+In Addition, there is a `customNetworkShares` array in the same defaults domain, that is used for your users to add their own shares to the automount process.

 The simplest way though is an MDM with a payload of type `com.apple.ManagedClient.preferences` like this:

 ```xml